-2018 seems to have begun with a surge of international media exposing the use of primates in cruel experiments, however it would be remiss to believe that these atrocities are not happening right here in Australia.
+2018 has seen an increase in international media exposing the use of primates in cruel experiments, however it would be remiss to believe that these atrocities are not happening right here in Australia.
 They are!

 Chinese researchers have cloned macaque monkeys.
 German carmaker Volkswagen's testing of diesel fumes on a macaque.
 U.S. Food and Drug Administration decided to shut down a nicotine addiction study following the deaths of four squirrel monkeys involved in the research.